 Thus a full spectrum of Americans of every political persuasion and numerical literacy were asked both “innocent” questions and questions that carry with them a lot of political baggage.

-– 1.
-The less numerically talented folks gave conclusions that matched their political stance: they looked at the data and saw confirmation of the answer that they already believed was correct.
-Thus their answers were polarized by their politics.
+1. The less numerically talented folks gave conclusions that matched their political stance: they looked at the data and saw confirmation of the answer that they already believed was correct.
+Thus, in their answers, politics defeats science.
 This was true for both left-leaning and right-leaning subjects!
 (A separate study showed that both conservatives and liberals exhibited “closed minds” about topics that didn’t fit their politics.)

 Here’s how the researchers summarized what they found: